-Fish, cod liver and olive oils when produced under the right conditions from the best raw food sources, are the most beneficial of the oils.
-Flax oil can be, but one must be VERY careful, as flax oil is one of the most unstable oils and spoils EXTREMELY fast.
+Fish liver oils when produced under the right conditions from the best raw food sources, are the most beneficial of the oils.

 The idea of healthy fats as superfoods is not new - a variety of nutritious fats has been found in the diets of the healthiest people on earth since before recorded history.
 Fortunately, they are being rediscovered now.
 We need them more than ever!

 Whatever your diet preferences, healthy fats are ESSENTIAL for achieving and maintaining vitality.

 More studies are revealing their importance.
 They have been found to protect us from the effects of pollution, strengthen cell membranes, improve mood, nourish the brain and nervous system, and are needed for healthy fetal and childhood development of children.

 It is important to consume a balanced variety of essential fatty acids.
 Some, such as omega-3's are lacking in most peoples' diets and need to be increased.